Janta Vedic College

-Janta Vedic College, also known as 'Jat College', is a college in Baraut in the Baghpat district in Uttar Pradesh, India.
+Janta Vedic College, formerly Jat Vedic College Baraut, also known as 'Jat College', is a college in Baraut in the Baghpat district in Uttar Pradesh, India.
 It is situated on the link road in Baraut.
-The College is managed by Jat Shiksha Sabha, a registered society established in 1920.
+The college is managed by Jat Shiksha Sabha, a registered society established in 1920.
 It is affiliated to Chaudhary Charan Singh University.

 College history

 The college was first established as a high school on 20 October 1917.
 In 1949 it became an undergraduate college and, in 1956, a graduate college. the school offers education in agriculture, as well as the arts and science.

 Campus

 It has a campus on 400 acre near a tributary of the Yamuna canal.
 Janta Vedic College is situated in Baraut town of District Baghpat, Uttar Pradesh, India.
 It is on the Delhi-Saharanpur four-lane state highway about 55 km from New Delhi.
 The college premises are spread over more than 40 acres of land.

-The three entry gates are named in memory of three famous 'Jat' alumni: Captain Ghasi Ram, Baba Shah Mal and Ch.
-Charan Singh.
+The four entry gates are named in memory of Captain Ghasi Ram Mahla, Baba Chaudhary Sah Mal Singh Tomar, Pandit Umrao Dutt Ved and Chaudhary Charan Singh.